zhaofeng-shu33/research_info_related_notes/new_problem.md

 SBM is not a very useful model, especially when modeling the community in real world.

 Show that spectral embedding is a special kind of embedding under the framework of encoding-decoding view.

+## Laplacian Eigenmap and Spectral Clustering

+Laplacian eigenmap is the same with the normalized spectral clustering

+[1] Belkin, Mikhail, and Partha Niyogi.
+"Laplacian eigenmaps and spectral techniques for embedding and clustering." *Advances in neural information processing systems* 14 (2001): 585-591.

+## Some experimental results for several embedding methods

+The article [1] compares several graph embedding techniques for several tasks.
+Notably for link

+prediction.

+[1] Goyal, Palash, and Emilio Ferrara.
+"Graph embedding techniques, applications, and performance: A survey." *Knowledge-Based Systems* 151 (2018): 78-94.